RedMadRobot/mapmemory/README.md

 | `map()`      | Empty map     | Store values in map   |
 | `list()`     | Empty list    | Store values in list  |

-You can create own accessor if need.
+You can create own accessor if needed.

 You, also, can use delegate without any functions:
 ```kotlin